Development assistance in Tonga

 Case study: Australian volunteer shines a light on education in Tonga

-Since February 2014 Cecilia Davern has been working with the Ocean of Light International School in Tonga as an Australian Volunteer for International Development.
+From 2014 Cecilia Davern worked with the Ocean of Light International School in Tonga as an Australian Volunteer for International Development.

 Cecilia's vast experience in teaching indigenous communities in both Papua New Guinea and North Queensland made her an ideal candidate for the assignment as Curriculum Development Advisor and Teacher Trainer.
-Specifically, she is working to ensure the curriculum is delivered consistently and is complied with, to reinforce the basic literacy skills of students.
+Specifically, she worked to ensure the curriculum was delivered consistently and was complied with, to reinforce the basic literacy skills of students.

-Not only has Cecilia successfully engaged with teachers and parents, but her passion has seen many community members (with no connection to the school) begin volunteering their time every week.
-Together they are working to ensure Tonga's young people have access to effective education.
+Not only did Cecilia successfully engage with teachers and parents, but her passion had seen many community members (with no connection to the school) begin volunteering their time every week.
+Together they worked to ensure Tonga's young people had access to effective education.

 The focus of Cecilia's work is critical to ensuring high quality education outcomes for students.

-The school is confident Cecilia has built the capacity of both teachers and students at Ocean of Light and in her local village.
+The school was confident Cecilia had built the capacity of both teachers and students at Ocean of Light and in her local village.
 This will have a long-lasting effect on the students for their education, and as they face other life challenges in the years to come.